JMU-Wearable-Computing/haptic-glove/README.md

 #### Example Use
 We will use the same example messages that were used in the [Message Format section](#message-format).

+##### Turning all motors on with an effect message
+1. In the serial monitor, type the following message and then press <kbd>Enter</kbd> (enter it EXACTLY as it appears here): `E,100,43,55,1,123,34,99,2`

+                                          INSERT PICTURE OF SERIAL TERMINAL

+2.

 ### Communicating with the Arduino via TCP socket connection
 This will teach you how to send messages to the Arduino via a TCP socket to control the haptic motors and the onboard IMU.